nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_lpm_host_hid_mouse/readme.md

 ## Run the example

 1. Connect the board UART to the PC and open the COM port in a terminal tool.
-2. Plug in the mouse device to the board.
+2. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Plug in the mouse device to the board.
 The attached information prints out in the terminal.
 3. The mouse operation information prints in the terminal when you operate the mouse.
     <br> The application prints the mouse operation information in one line.
 Each line contains the following sequential string:
     "Left Click", "Middle Click", "Right Click" and "Wheel Down"/"Wheel Up" movement.
 For "Right"/"Left" movement and "UP"/"Down" movement, to print less log, the related log is printed after movement count reaches 100.